Steward and the King, The

 They rode back to their battle places as the Mouth returned to the gate.
 Eomer went to the left hill and Aragorn and Gandalf to the right.

 He did not fail me, I will not fail him, Aragorn vowed.
 There was a regret behind, he pushed it back down, that Boromir was here.
 Whatever happened next, Boromir could not have been dissuaded to come, and Faramir's horn was reason enough -- he prayed Boromir's life would be spared.
 It is over, Sauron will fall.
 Frodo would in no wise fail him -- as sure as he had been of Faramir, Aragorn was likewise assured of Frodo.

-“Are you ready to die, brother?”
+"Are you ready to die, brother?"
 Aragorn called to Boromir, his voice an exultation.
-He rode his horse up to meet him, then gave him Faramir’s horn.
-“The Enemy has killed our two spies,” he said for Boromir’s ears alone.
-“Their deaths have won our thieves entrance unnoticed.
-Now it is our turn to hold Sauron’s eyes outward.”
+He rode his horse up to meet him, then gave him Faramir's horn.
+"The Enemy has killed our two spies," he said to him.
+"Their deaths have won our thieves entrance unnoticed.
+Now it is our turn to hold Sauron's eyes outward."

 Boromir pulled off the thong that held back his hair.
 He tied the split securely together, then tied the horn so it hung above his own.
 Aragorn rode on to his place with the Dunedain.

 It had been days of hard crawling across the parched plain of stone and sharp caked mud to reach the mountain, ever wary of the guard, but the plain was emptied.
 Frodo and Sam stumbled up the path that circled the mountain hardly able to think, and Sam could not remember entering the tunnel.
 In the red light of the Cracks of Doom slowly he became aware again.